 The doctors at Columbia University Medical Center are dedicated to the early detection and curative treatment of patients with gastric cancer.
-If you or someone you know have any of the risk factors listed below or have abdominal symptoms for the past three months, please contact the Center for Global Excellence in Gastric Cancer Care at 212.305.0374 for a consultation to assess your risk of having or developing gastric cancer.
+If you or someone you know have any of the risk factors listed below or have abdominal symptoms for the past three months, please contact the Gastric Cancer Care Program of NewYork-Presbyterian/Columbia University Medical Center at 212.305.0374 for a consultation to assess your risk of having or developing gastric cancer.

 - History of or current infection with Helicobacter Pylori bacteria

 - History of stomach ulcers, lesions or surgery